icubb/cosmoscheckers/checkers/readme.md

 - Here, you want to confirm that gas is consumed by different actions.
 The difficulty is that Alice's and Bob's balances in `stake` tokens change not only because of the gas used but also depending on the gas price.
 AN easy measurement is to use `--dry-run`:

+ract via the CLI

+Here, you want to confirm that gas is consumed by different actions.
+The difficulty is that Alice's and Bob's balances in stake tokens change not only because of the gas used but also depending on the gas price.
+An easy measurement is to use --dry-run:

+Copy $ checkersd tx checkers create-game $alice $bob 1000000 --from $alice --dry-run

+Say this returns 69422, which is the estimated gas used.
+Now comment out the .ConsumeGas line in msg_server_create_game.go, save it, wait a few minutes for Ignite CLI to rebuild, and try again:

+Copy $ checkersd tx checkers create-game $alice $bob 1000000 --from $alice --dry-run

+Say, this time you get 54422.
+This is good: the 15000 gas is no longer part of the estimation, as expected.
+Uncomment the .ConsumeGas line.
+You can try --dry-run on play and reject too.

+Estimating with --dry-run is a good start.
+Now have Alice create a game and check the gas used in the transaction:

+Copy $ checkersd tx checkers create-game $alice $bob 1000000 --from $alice

+This mentions:
+Copy ...
+gas_used: "69422"
+...

+You could impose a --gas-prices and then check balances, but this would obfuscate the gas consumption which is what you want to confirm.

+As before, comment the .ConsumeGas line msg_server_create_game.go and wait for Ignite CLI to rebuild.
+Then try again:

+Copy $ checkersd tx checkers create-game $alice $bob 1000000 --from $alice

+This mentions:
+Copy ...
+gas_used: "65540"
+...

+There is only a difference of 4000.
+The rest of the system likely had some under-the-hood initializations, such as Merkle tree creations, which may falsify the early results.
+Create 10 more games without .Consumeing gas and only look at the gas_used.
+It should stabilize at a certain value:

+Copy $ checkersd tx checkers create-game $alice $bob 1000000 --from $alice -y | grep gas_used

+This mentions:
+Copy gas_used: "65507"

+Put back the .ConsumeGas line and rebuild.
+Then try again:

+Copy $ checkersd tx checkers create-game $alice $bob 1000000 --from $alice -y | grep gas_used

+It now consistently mentions a difference of 15000:
+Copy gas_used: "80507"

+That is sufficient confirmation.

+What about the refund on reject?
+With the gas refund in place, reject one of the many games you created:

+Copy $ checkersd tx checkers reject-game 9 --from $alice

+This shows:
+Copy gas_used: "55003"

+Now comment out the RefundGas part and reject another game.
+This shows:
+Copy gas_used: "69157"

+This is close to 14000 more expensive than when there is a refund.

+Do not worry if you do not get the same values.
+At least try multiple times to see if the values look like each other on your system. synopsis

+To summarize, this section has explored:

+    How to add gas metering to your application so participants contribute toward the cost of the work being demanded of the network by gameplay, and add costs to discourage spam.
+    What new data constants need to be added, such as fees for creating games or playing moves, and gas consumption lines for handlers relating to these gameplay aspects.
+    Best practices for gas metering, including where not to call fixed gas costs and the implications of a user sending transactions without enough gas to process them.
+    What texts to add that confirm gas consumption, acknowledging the limitations on precision that the use of BaseApp and your module also imposes on understanding how much gas is used by various transactions.
+    How to interact via the CLI to confirm that gas is being consumed by different actions, acknowledging the additional complications arising from variable account balances and gas price.